MrAresInFlesh/vectorfield/README.md

 As part of the *P2* course, a project must be carried out in a group during the 2<sup>th</sup> semester.

 The objective of this course, and of the project, is to allow students to deepen their knowledge in a language, but more particularly to gain experience through group work, and the follow-up of a project from a common idea until its realization and creation.
 The realization of this project involves the use of the `Java` programming language.

-The chosen direction is the creation of a `vector field` simulation program.

-This report includes the stages by which the application took shape, the problems of these stages and their resolutions.
-Among these steps, the reasoning on the architecture of the application and its hot spots are discussed and detailed.

-The application development planning is described in the form of a Gantt chart.
-The responsibility for carrying out these tasks is distributed among the members of the group.
-Project P2 on vector fields.